quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * Dropped support for `src/css/quasar.variables.styl`.
 Also, if you still want to use Stylus as preprocessor (but without the Quasar Stylus variables) then you need to manually yarn/npm install `stylus` and `stylus-loader` as dev dependencies into your project ("@quasar/app" does not supply them anymore).
 * New quasar.conf.js > build > vueLoaderOptions prop
+* Remove quasar.conf.js > framework > importStrategy.
+Auto import works so great that is now used by default and as the only option.
 * The url-loader configuration has been enhanced so it now also supports "ico" files out of the box
 * Removed support for quasar.conf.js > framework > `importStrategy: 'all'` since the auto import feature has become so good anyways (so it's now enabled by default).
 * if you use TypeScript, update `supportTs.tsCheckerConfig.eslint` property value with `{ enabled: true, files: './src/**/*.{ts,tsx,js,jsx,vue}' }`.
 This is due to upstream breaking changes of `fork-ts-checker-webpack-plugin`.